Parallel athermal quasistatic deformation stepping of molecular systems: Athermal quasistatic deformation

 During mechanical deformation, we demand that a change in the force with respect to mechanical deformation is also equal to zero, $\frac{d \hat{f}(\hat{\bm{r}},\gamma)}{d\gamma} = 0$, leading to the equation of equilibrium for molecular systems:

-which means that an infinitesimally disturbed system experiences a non-affine displacement field $\frac{d\hat{r}}{d\gamma}$ so that a force $\Tilde{f}$ is required to push the system back into its local minimum.
+This means that an infinitesimally disturbed system experiences a non-affine displacement field $\frac{d\hat{r}}{d\gamma}$ so that a force $\Tilde{f}$ is required to push the system back into its local minimum.

-The numerical implementation of the athermal deformation scheme is a finite realization of Equation (\ref{eq:equilibrium}) performed within a two-step process.
+The numerical implementation of the athermal deformation scheme is a finite discretization of Equation (\ref{eq:equilibrium}) performed within a two-step process.
 Figure \ref{fig:aqs_protocol}(a,b,c) visualizes the potential energy landscape during one deformation step.
 Figure \ref{fig:aqs_protocol}(a) presents the potential energy landscape belonging to the reference simulation cell.
 The red ball represents the reference position.
-In the first step, the configuration $\bm{H}^0$ is externally deformed, inducing small affine increments to $\bm{H}^{(\Delta\gamma)}$ and $\bm{r}$ using $\bm{F}^{(\Delta\gamma)}$, altering the shape of the potential energy landscape.
+In the first step, the configuration $\bm{H}^{(\gamma=0)}$ is externally deformed, inducing small affine increments to $\bm{H}^{(\Delta\gamma)}$ and $\bm{r}$ using $\bm{F}^{(\Delta\gamma)}$ and $\bm{F}^{(\Delta \gamma)}_N$ respectively, altering the shape of the potential energy landscape.
 Generally, this leads to the system being pushed out of the local minimum so that we are not in mechanical equilibrium anymore, as indicated in Figure \ref{fig:aqs_protocol}(b).
 In the second step, the shape of the deformed simulation cell $\bm{H}^{(\Delta\gamma)}$ is held, while the configuration $\bm{r}$ is allowed to relax so that it again falls back into the adjacent local minimum of the potential energy landscape.
 This relaxation refers to the non-affine portion of the structural response and is realized by minimizing the potential energy landscape.
-The minimization is formalized as:
+To formalize the minimization we first define the basin of attraction of $\bm{r}_{\infty}$ as the set of all configurations $\bm{r}$ which will converge to the same limit